prologin/concours-site/README.md

         :::python
         INSTALLED_APPS += ('debug_toolbar',)

+  You also need to add a middleware:

+        :::python
+        MIDDLEWARE += ('debug_toolbar.middleware.DebugToolbarMiddleware',)

 * By default a SQLite3 (file based) database is used.
 Disclaimer: this is convenient but *performance is poor*.
 It is thus recommended to setup a local